Hair Color Trends

 Brighten Your Look: Go Bronde

-What Does Bronde Mean?
+What is Bronde Hair?

 "Bronde" is kind of what it sounds like: a look that is somewhere between brown and blonde!
 Going bronde allows you to add edge and brightness to the natural color of your hair, providing a sun-kissed, nuanced dimension to your 'do.